jankozik/roadlane-detection/README.md

 # Road lane detection
 ## Detecting road lanes using OpenCV in Python

-### This project uses the computer vision library OpenCV to detect road lanes in an image and in a video frame with the help of Python.
+### This project uses the computer vision library OpenCV to detect road lanes in an image and in video frames with the help of Python.
 ### Here are some snippets

 ### In an image